hiridavid/trial-and-error/README.md

 > mkdir `directory name`

-creates a folder in the terminal's directory (you need to move into it with cd `directory name`)
+creates a folder in the terminal's directory (you need to move into it with 'cd directory name')

+> touch `filename.ext`

+makes sure that 'filename' file with 'ext' filetype exists in the directory.
+creates the file if missing, else updates modification time

 > git init